Filet Bordelaise

 Why this works

-The technique of pan-searing creates a Maillard reaction, which develops a complex flavor and appealing crust on the beef filet.
+The technique of pan-searing creates a Maillard reaction (the chemistry where heat reshapes proteins and sugars into deep, savory roasted-flavor compounds), which develops a complex flavor and appealing crust on the beef filet.
 The reduction of red wine with shallots not only intensifies the flavors but also adds a touch of acidity that balances the richness of the demi-glace and marrow.
 This sauce is a quintessential bordelaise, with its glossy finish and depth of flavor.
 If the sauce seems too thin, continue to simmer it until it reaches the desired consistency; conversely, if it becomes too thick, add a splash of stock or water to adjust.
 Properly handling the bone marrow is crucial; ensure it is at room temperature before adding it to the sauce to allow for even melting and incorporation, enhancing the sauce's richness.

 Doneness + alcohol note.
 Pull the filets at 54-57°C internal for canonical medium-rare (this is what restaurant service does) and rest 5 minutes.
 For high-risk diners (pregnancy, immunocompromised, very young or old), cook to 71°C+ — the texture will be firmer but the dish still works.
 Bone marrow comes from beef femur or shin bones — ask your butcher for marrow bones cut into 4-5 cm rounds, and soak overnight in cold salted water for a clean white finish.
 For alcohol-avoidant cooks, substitute the red wine in the reduction with equal-volume beef stock + 1 tbsp balsamic vinegar.